NVIDIA/TensorRT-Model-Optimizer/examples/compress/README.md

    [2025-11-02 12:52:34] Compress Progress 8/8: compression pipeline completed (multi-gpu)
    ```

-   This will generate the following network architecture (see `log.txt`):
+   Once the process is complete, the resulting network architecture will be recorded in `log.txt` for your review:

    ```bash
    ...